ashishpapanai/AIde/README.md

 ## Road Vision AI:
-Helps you make a decision based on your driving lane.
+Helps visaully challenged make a decision based on your driving lane.
 The lane is dected by Canny edge detector.
 ### Getting started:
 #### Set up a virutal environment:
 - For Linux and Mac OS: